helllicht/rsync/README.md

 # helllicht/rsync

 ## Introduction
-This action uses rsync to deploy code on a remote system via ssh.
+This action uses rsync to deploy code to a remote system via ssh.
-Authorization can be done via password or ssh-key
+Authorization can be done via password or ssh-key.

 ## Requirements
 The host system needs to allow ssh connections and support rsync.